dochy-ksti/docchi/docchi_manual/src/sample_test/sample_code/efficiency.md

 	],
 }
 ```
-The dochy data to make this output is 157 bytes, while the original JSON5 file is 626 bytes and
+The docchi data to make this output is 157 bytes, while the original JSON5 file is 626 bytes and
 215 bytes using flate2::ZlibEncoder;

 Actually, the Dochy language only needs values changed from the default value.